Tim-china/project/README.md

 asjdaksd
 as;ldka;lsd
 asdka;l
-Creating a new beanch is quick.
+Creating a new beanch is quick & simple.